CDingerdis/bucky/README.md

 ### Callbacks

 Once the user completes a transaction, Buckaroo will callback your app which can be success, reject, failure or cancel.
 You need to validate the response and check the status of the payment.
-Bucky provides `Buckaroo::Signature.valid?(params)` to check if the signature returned by Buckaroo actually matches the one Bucky calculates.
+Bucky provides `Bucky::Signature.valid?(params)` to check if the signature returned by Buckaroo actually matches the one Bucky calculates.
 Check out `Signature.rb` on how this gets done.

 If the signature is correct your app needs to update/cancel the transaction/payment.
 Although Buckaroo posts to callback_success it's easy to double check the response for status success.
-`Buckaroo::PaymentResponse.new(params).successful_payment?`
+`Bucky::PaymentResponse.new(params).successful_payment?`

 ### Putting it all together